 The profits of each UK project company are subject to UK corporation tax.
 On 1 April 2013 the prevailing rate of corporation tax reduced from 24% to 23%.
-In the 2013 Budget Statement the Chancellor announced the Government's intention to bring UK corporation tax down to 20%, by reducing the rate in April 2014 to 21% and by a further 1% in April 2015.
+During the year the Government substantially enacted legislation to bring the UK corporation tax down to 20%, by reducing the rate in April 2014 to 21% and by a further 1% in April 2015.
 The UK corporation tax assumption for the portfolio valuation is 21%.